-Friday, February 1, 2019 at 5:00 p.m.
-Any application not completed and submitted by this time will be ineligible for consideration.
-It is the student’s responsibility to ensure that all parts of an application are completed; therefore it is expected that the student will follow up with his or her recommender and the study abroad program director/staff to ensure that their letters are provided in time to complete this application process.
+Any application not completed and submitted by the established deadline will be ineligible for consideration.
+It is the student’s responsibility to ensure that all parts of an application are completed; therefore it is expected that the student will follow up with his or her recommender and the study abroad program director to ensure that their letters are provided in time to complete this application process.
 There are no exceptions to this deadline.

 1) An applicant must be a non-transient, degree-seeking major in Franklin College of Arts and Sciences and have completed at least one semester as an undergraduate or graduate student in the Franklin College of Arts and Sciences prior to applying.

 2) An applicant must be a student in good standing at the time of submission of this application as well as during any semester s/he is to receive scholarship funds.
 Successful applicants will have at least a 2.5 cumulative grade point average.

 3) An applicant must be enrolled for at least 10 credit hours during the Spring semester (i.e., student must be enrolled during the semester of application), and an applicant is expected to take an appropriate full-course load (6-9 hours) during the summer study abroad experience.

 4) An applicant must be enrolled in a UGA-approved study abroad program.